Sunflower Fields Brisbane – Best Photo Locations

 Recently voted one of the top destinations to visit in 2022 by Lonely Planet, The Scenic Rim region is an absolute must see for those weekend road trips.
 From wineries and vineyards, to multi day hikes, fresh farm gate trails and luxury accommodation, this region really does have it all (it’s also my favourite region to explore in Queensland).

 Better still, there’s now the opportunity to enjoy the sunflower fields with a visit to the Scenic Rim Sunflower Farm at Kalbar.
 You can walk among the towering 80,000 + sunflowers and soak up the sunny days.
 Additionally, the Scenic Rim Sunflower Farm operates the annual Kalbar Sunflower Festival.
 The event this year will run from the 26th March 2022 – 27th March 2022 offering a fine dining experience, complete with sunset drinks over the sunflower fields.
+It’s the perfect spot to practice your sunflower field photography.

 The Kalbar Sunflower Field is a family owned and operated initiative.
 It’s been designed to give back to it’s community, so be sure to check their social media for further opening times, dates and prices.
 There’s a really unique story behind the entire project, so be sure to take a look.